watertreader/Udacity_Data_Scientist_Nanodegree/Project_4/README.md

 		2c: Matrix Factorization
 	3: Analysis Skill Set

-In this project, we will analyze the interactions that users have with articles on the IBM Watson Studio platform, and make recommendations to them about new articles they'll like.
+In this project, we will combine transaction, demographic and offer data to determine which demographic groups respond best to which offer type

-The data is provided by IBM Watson Platform
+The data is provided by Starbucks

 ## File Descriptions <a name="files"></a>
 File structure of project is given by